OrzGeeker/OrzMC/README.md

                 pick an username for player when start the client

             -t, --game_type
-                Specified the type of game, such as "pure"/"spigot"/"forge"
+                Specified the type of game: "pure"/"spigot"/"forge" for server, "pure/forge" for client

             -m, --mem_min
                 Specified the JVM initial memory allocation

             -x, --mem_max
                 Specified the JVM max memory allocation

+            -V, --Verbose
+                Output some debug info for bugfix

             -h, --help
                 show the command usage info